 For that, I highly recommend reading this link building guide and watching this video by Brian Dean from the website Backlinko.

-As for whether you should spend the extra time chasing that final 20%, that is entirely up to you.
+As for whether you should spend the extra time chasing that final 20%, it’s entirely up to you.

-If you have a strong interest in SEO and you want to further your results then it might be worth the time.
+If you have a strong interest in SEO, and you want to further your results, it might be worth the time.

-That extra 20% push could deliver outsized results and you will always be well served by learning more about this interesting art that is SEO.
+That extra 20% push could deliver outsized results, and you’ll always be well served by learning more about this interesting art that is SEO.

 However, if you’re just starting out, then I advise you to stick to your guns and start with the 80/20 guide we’ve just outlined.
-Give it a red hot go and if you aren’t getting what you want out of it, that would be the time to go back to the drawing board and see what else you could be doing to help it along.
+Give it a red hot go, and if you aren’t getting what you want out of it, go back to the drawing board and see what else you could be doing to help it along.